Expert Guide on tour for the tour duration.

 Walk Details – Distance: Distance: Up to 8kms.
 Highest point: 100mts.
 Paved roads, gravel tracks & uneven & boggy sections beside a river.

-Your final day takes you around Inishbofin Island on a day of discovery as you enjoy a circular walk around this historical island.
+Your final day takes you by ferry from Cleggan Pier to the beautiful island of Inishbofin – awash with history, tradition & wonderful people.
+This is a day of discovery as you enjoy a circular walk around this historical island.
 With fortresses dating back to the time of Cromwell and a rich mythological history, you will be enthralled by the beauty of this island.
-If time allows, it may be possible to reach the smaller Inishark Island as well, depending on weather & tide times.
-(This will be an optional extra trip).
 Today is a day for one walk only and should you prefer to take some precious time to wander and enjoy nature away from the group – this is the day to do it as you soak up all that is wonderful around you in the most idyllic setting possible.

 At the end of your walk, you return to your accommodation.
 Your final farewell dinner together is a great way to compare stories, reminisce and enjoy some great music before your onward journeys tomorrow.